clij/clijx-assistant/drift_correction.md

 allow the plugin differentiating background and the object to drift-correct in the foreground.

 ## How to apply configure drift correction
 Open your time lapse data set.
-[Start the CLIJx-Incubator](https://clij.github.io/incubator/getting_started) and follow these steps:
+[Start the CLIJx-Assistant](https://clij.github.io/assistant/getting_started) and follow these steps:

 * Your dataset
-  * CLIJx-Incubator Starting point
+  * CLIJx-Assistant Starting point
     * Maximum Z Projection
     * Drift correction by centroid fixation
       * Maximum Z Projection